jasmine-1e/Recipes-and-Ratings/README.md

 # Recipes-and-Ratings
+---
+title: Using Reviews and Ratings to Predict Recipe Characteristcs
+---
-This is a project for DSC80 at UCSD.  (due 12/11)
+This is a project for DSC80 at UCSD.
+Still TBD